Under the Boardwalk: Cover versions

 A cover of this song by the Rolling Stones was released the same year as the original version.
 Their version was released as a single only in Australia, South Africa and Rhodesia, and peaked at No. 1 in the first two (the song was the band's first No. 1 hit in Australia) and at No. 2 in Rhodesia.
 It appeared on their albums 12 × 5 and The Rolling Stones No. 2.
 In 2007, it was included on the album Rhythms del Mundo Classics.

 In 1966, Los Apson released a Spanish-language version titled "Fue en un Café" on their album No Hay Amor, which was a hit in Latin America, reaching the top 5 in Mexico.

 "Under the Boardwalk" has since been covered by many artists, including the Northern Irish punk rock band The Undertones (on their 1980 album Hypnotised), Bette Midler on the 1988 Beaches soundtrack (number 26 in Australia), and the Tom Tom Club on their self-titled album (whose version reached number 22 on the UK Singles Chart in 1982, becoming the first version of the song to chart in Britain).
 Versions by Billy Joe Royal in 1978, Bruce Willis on his 1987 album The Return of Bruno (a number 2 success in the UK), and Lynn Anderson on her 1988 album What She Does Best (number 24 on the Country chart) all reached the Billboard charts.
 Rickie Lee Jones also covered the song for her 1983 EP Girl at Her Volcano.

 John Mellencamp released the track as the B-side of his single "R.O.C.K. in the U.S.A.".
 In Australia, the single effectively became a double-A side when the B-side "Under the Boardwalk" received significant airplay and both tracks were listed together on the singles chart, reaching number 18.
 The track also reached number 19 on the Billboard Top Rock Tracks chart.

+Afroman used the tune of "Boardwalk" for his 2022 protest song "Lemon Pound Cake", which served as the title track for his 18th studio album.